 Held each spring and fall, EDRT’s twice-yearly meetings provide members with a forum to exchange the latest research and thought.
-During these two-day themed seminars, members, their guests, SMG faculty, and featured experts discuss a particular current topic of executive and organizational development.
+During these two-day themed seminars, members, their guests, Questrom faculty, and featured experts discuss a particular current topic of executive and organizational development.

 The meetings are usually held in Boston, MA, but are sometimes held at other locations, such as USMA, West Point, New York; Center for Creative Leadership, Greensboro, NC; and Berkeley, CA, when appropriate.
 Featured speakers at the events are some of the most esteemed in the field.

 The EDRT Spring 2015 meeting was held on May 12-13, 2015 in Palo Alto, CA. The meeting built upon our Fall 2014 meeting discussion on developing a global leadership mindset; in Palo Alto we examined the interconnected themes of creativity, innovation, and design thinking in leadership development amidst the specific leadership challenges brought on by our complex world today.

 EDRT was proud to be hosted at the Institute for the Future’s (IFTF) new design facility and headquarters, and meeting attendees enjoyed site visits to leading innovative Silicon Valley companies, Google and LinkedIn to explore and examine the ways in which leaders can foster world-class creativity, innovation, and complex problem solving.